Luma-exe/Luma-Academia/_INFS 3003 Artificial Intelligence/Lecture 5 - Knowledge Representation I Agents, Representation, Reasoning and Logic.md

 **Example:**

 - x ≥ y: represent a relationship between x and y (syntax)
-- x ≥ y is False if x is a smaller number than y (semantics)
+- If x ≥ y is False if x is a smaller number than y so x < y (semantics)

 **Model as Interpretation:** For language L = {P, Q, R}, there are 8 different interpretations: